kittykatattack/kittykatattack/documents/book.markdown

 Why does kittykatattack.com not look like other websites?
 That's because it's based on new ideas about *[website design minimalism](http://kittykatattack.github.io/thepoetrybook)*.
 How much stuff can you take out of a website and still have a website?
 How little technology can you use?
 The entire website is generated from easy-to-write markdown documents and uses JavaScript to magically self-organize the content.

 Kittykatattack.com is completely free, entirely non-commercial, open for anyone to learn from, and made with love.

+*"Those who have learned to walk on the threshold of the unknown worlds ... may then with the fair while wings of Imagination hope to soar futher into the unexplored amidst which we live."*
+- Ada Byron, the world's computer programmer, from an essay she wrote in 1841.

 <a class="googlePlusLink" rel="author" href="https://plus.google.com/u/0/117683289179923128627?rel=author">GooglePlus</a>